-This article provides information on the retirement of Sophos management consoles, endpoint products and PureMessage.
+This article provides information on the retirement of Sophos management consoles, Endpoint & Server products and PureMessage.
 To find out more about the retirement of supported platforms and operating systems, see the Related Information section at the bottom of this article.

 We recommend that you use the latest versions of all products in order to benefit from the best available protection.